dariopellegrini/Cobb/README.md

 `injected()` resolves automatically dependencies defined in `Dependencies` builder.
 `Factory` defines a dependency that when resolved returns a new instance.
-`Singleton` defines a dependency that behavies like a singleton, so when resolved returns the same instance through the whole application.
+`Singleton` defines a dependency that behaves like a singleton, so when resolved returns the same instance through the whole application.
 `dream()` actually configures dependencies.
 `@Injected` resolves the dependency and return an instance of the specified type.